Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Scenarios for geographic load shifting

 \subsubsection{Scenario 4}

 Moving workloads from sites with very high CI to ones with very low CI is of course optimal, but most HPC centres are neither in very high nor very low emission regions.
-We therefore look at moving workloads between less extreme high and low emission sites, BNL in the US and EPCC in the UK.
+We therefore look at moving workloads between a relatively high- and low-emission site, BNL in the US (PUE 1.35) and EPCC in the UK (PUE 1.1).
 Using the other parameters from Scenario 2, this results in a reduction in emissions of 6.5\%.